 The outer membrane of Gram-negative bacteria is another lipid bilayer similar to the cytoplasmic membrane, and contains lipids, proteins, and also lipopolysaccharides(LPS).
 It is a barrier to proteins and prevents enzymes secreted into the periplasm from floating away.
 The membrane has distinctive sides, with the side that faces the outside containing all the LPS.
 LPS is composed of two parts: Lipid A and the polysaccharide chain that reaches out into the environment.
-Lipid A is a derivative of two NAG units with up to 7 hydrophobic fatty acids connected to it that anchor the LPS in the membrane as shown in Figure 3.27.
-Attached to Lipid A is a conserved core polysaccharide that contains KDO, heptose, glucose and glucosamine sugars.
-The rest of the polysaccharide consists of repeating sugar units and this is called the O-antigen.
+Lipid A is a derivative of two NAG units with up to 7 hydrophobic fatty acids connected to it that anchor the LPS in the membrane, as shown in Figure 3.27.
+Attached to Lipid A is a conserved core polysaccharide that contains KDO, heptose, glucose, and glucosamine sugars.
+The rest of the polysaccharide consists of repeating sugar units, and this is called the O-antigen.
 The O-antigen varies among bacterial species and even among various isolates of the same species.
-Many bacterial pathogens vary the make-up of the O-antigen in an effort to avoid recognition by the host's immune system.
+Many bacterial pathogens vary the makeup of the O-antigen to avoid recognition by the host's immune system.

 Figure 3.27.
 The structure of LPS.
 LPS is composed of three sections: the lipid A region, a conserved core polysaccharide, and a highly variable O-polysaccharide.
 (A) The chemical structure of LPS.
 (B) A molecular model of the outer membrane from Pseudomonas aeruginosa.
 Source (T. P. Straatsma, Pacific Northwest National Laboratory)

-LPS confers a negative charge and also repels hydrophobic compounds including certain drugs and disinfectants that would otherwise kill the cell.
-Some Gram-negative species live in the gut of mammals and LPS repels fat-solubilizing molecules such as bile that the gal bladder secretes.
+LPS confers a negative charge and also repels hydrophobic compounds, including certain drugs and disinfectants that would otherwise kill the cell.
+Some Gram-negative species live in mammals' gut, and LPS repels fat-solubilizing molecules such as bile that the gall bladder secretes.
 This repulsion enables these bacteria to survive in this environment.
-The O-antigen and other molecules on the outer membrane are also used by certain viruses that infect bacteria, as a means to identify the correct hosts for infection.
+The O-antigen and other molecules on the outer membrane are targeted by certain viruses that infect bacteria as a means to identify the correct hosts for infection.

 LPS is medically important because when LPS is released from bacterial cells it is toxic to mammals and is therefore called endotoxin.
 It creates a wide spectrum of physiological reactions including the induction of a fever (endotoxins are said to be pyrogenic), changes in white blood cell counts, leakage from blood vessels, tumor necrosis and lowered blood pressure leading to vascular collapse and eventually shock.
 At high enough concentrations the LPS endotoxin is lethal.

 There are fewer total proteins and fewer unique types of proteins in the outer membrane than in the cytoplasmic membrane.
-Porins are particularly important components because of their role in the permeability of the outer membrane to small molecules.
-Porins are proteins that form pores in the outer membrane large enough to allow passage of most small hydrophilic molecules.
+Porins are essential components because of their role in the permeability of the outer membrane to small molecules.
+Porins form pores in the outer membrane large enough to allow the passage of most small hydrophilic molecules.
 Figure 3.28 shows the structure of a porin at the molecular scale.
 All known porins have a similar structure, with the protein containing a central channel that allows the passage of molecules.
-This allows migration of these molecules into the periplasmic space for possible transport across the cytoplasmic membrane.
+This common structure allows the migration of these molecules into the periplasmic space for possible transport across the cytoplasmic membrane.
 Some porins in the outer membrane are general, doing simple discrimination on size and charge, but having little substrate specificity.
-Examples include OmpF that is selective for positively charged molecules and PhoE that is permeable to negatively charged molecules.
+Examples include OmpF, which is selective for positively charged molecules, and PhoE, which is permeable to negatively charged molecules.
 Other porins are more specific.
-The best studied is LamB, which recognizes the sugar polymer maltooligosaccharide and transports it through the outer membrane.
+The best-studied is LamB, which recognizes the sugar polymer maltooligosaccharide and transports it through the outer membrane.
 Very large or hydrophobic molecules cannot penetrate the outer membrane, so the outer membrane serves as a permeability barrier to at least some molecules.

 Figure 3.28.
 The molecular structure of a porin.
 The view in (A) is from the outside of the cell looking at the membrane surface.
 The view in (B) is the perspective from the side (i.e. from the membrane).
 The porin has three protein subunits and the actual pore is the central triangular area in the top panel formed by the three subunits.

-There are also other types of outer membrane proteins that are involved in various functions.
+Other types of outer membrane proteins are involved in various functions.
 OmpA in E. coli seems to connect the outer membrane to the peptidoglycan.
 Some pathogens contain outer membrane proteins that help them neutralize host defenses.
-Finally all Gram-negative bacteria contain high molecular weight proteins involved in the uptake of large substrates such as iron-complexes and vitamin B12.
+Finally, all Gram-negative bacteria contain high molecular weight proteins involved in the uptake of large substrates such as iron-complexes and vitamin B12.

-The differences between the cell walls of Gram-positive and Gram-negative bacteria greatly influence the success of the microbes in their environments.
+The differences between Gram-positive and Gram-negative bacterial cell walls greatly influence the success of the microbes in their environments.
 The thick cell wall of Gram-positive cells allows them to do better in dry conditions because it reduces water loss.
-The outer membrane and its LPS helps Gram-negative cells excel in the intestines and other host environments.
+The outer membrane and its LPS help Gram-negative cells excel in the intestines and other host environments.
 Table 3.3 summarizes the difference between Gram-negative and Gram-positive cell walls.